wdullaer/wdullaer.github.io/_drafts/01-02-2015-Release-An-Android-Library-On-Maven-Central.md

 ## Get the gradle build script
 This is in fact the easiest step.
+Maven Central puts a lot of quality requirements on the artifacts you can upload: pom.xml files, javadocs, etc.

-Someone went through the trouble of creating a proper Maven release build script at <https://raw.githubusercontent.com/chrisbanes/gradle-mvn-push/master/gradle-mvn-push.gradle>
+However, someone already went through the trouble of creating a proper Maven release build script at <https://raw.githubusercontent.com/chrisbanes/gradle-mvn-push/master/gradle-mvn-push.gradle>
+This script takes care of preparing your artifact in a Maven Central compatible fashion and uploads it to your staging repository.

 You can include this one directly into the root of your `build.gradle` of your library.